 Vegan laksa soup is made super easy courtesy of Indian simmer sauce.
-It features rice noodles in a coconut-curry base with vegetables and tasty toppings.
+It features rice noodles in a coconut-curry base with vegetables, chickpeas or tofu, and tasty toppings.

 A dish of Southeast Asian origins (Malaysia, Singapore, Indonesia), in its original form, laksa soup is far from vegan.
 So here we’re going to throw tradition to the wind.

 Since this version already takes a lot of license, I’ve tweaked it to the point where it’s still quite recognizable, yet so much easier and faster to make.

 - You can vary the vegetables used in the soup.
 I suggest baby spinach or broccoli here, but you can also use cauliflower, green peas, green beans … really, whatever you prefer or what’s in your fridge.